johnjung/digital_collection_validators/README.md

 pip install git+https://github.com/johnjung/digital_collection_validators.git#egg=digital_collection_validators
 ```

+## Getting Set Up On Windows
+Go to Settings > Updates and Security > For Developers.
+Search for "Windows Features".
+Choose "Turn windows features on or off" and enable the Windows subsystem for Linux.
+To get bash installed, open a command prompt and type "bash".
+Follow the instructions to install your favorite Linux like Ubuntu.

 ## General Utility
 digcoll is a general utility for working with digital collections data.
 You can
 use it to report on files in the system.